WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

 \subsubsection{Setup}

-\paragraph{Motivation} Invariant features needed to make predictions in time series are highly convoluted in time with other uninformative features.
-Because of this, it is a difficult task to extract invariant temporal features from data.
-We study the ability of models to ignore uninformative information from complex signals with the HHAR dataset.
+\paragraph{Motivation} The intrinsic biases from inaccurate and poorly calibrated sensors of smart devices, along with the accumulated biases from everyday use makes human activity recognition a notoriously difficult task when task when done across devices~\cite{hhar,blunck2013heterogeneity}.
+Contrary to static tasks where uninformative features can often be segmented out from the input features (e.g., background when classifying an animal from an image), invariant features in time series are often highly convoluted with other spurious features.
+We study the ability of models to ignore spurious information from complex signals with the HHAR~\cite{hhar,uci} dataset (Figure~\ref{fig:hhar_appendix}).

-\paragraph{Problem setting} We consider the human activity classification task from smart devices (smartphones and smartwatches) sensor data.
-Sensor data consists of three-axis accelerometer measurements and three-axis gyroscope measurements.
-The labels are six activities (Stand, Sit, Walk, Bike, Stairs up, and Stairs Down).
-The data originates from five different devices, which act as our Source-domains.
-The goal is to find the invariant sensory features across phones and watches.
-Because watches and cellphones are not worn in the same place on the body, one might have extra oscillations that the model should disregard.
-As a whole, the dataset is composed of 13674 recordings of five seconds each from six sensor channels.
+\paragraph{Problem setting} We consider the human activity classification task from accelerometer and gyroscope measurements of smartphones and smartwatches.
+The dataset has five source domains, where each domain contains data gathered with a different device.
+The goal is to generalize to unseen smart devices.

 \paragraph{Data} The dataset consists of 13674 recordings of 3-axis accelerometer and 3-axis gyroscope data from 5 different smart devices (3 smartphones and 2 smartwatches).
-Concretely, the inputs $x$ are recordings of 500 time-steps of a 6-dimensional signal sampled at 100Hz.
-Sequences are 5 seconds long.
+The inputs $\mathbf X$ are five second recordings of a 6-dimensional signal sampled at 100Hz.
+The labels $\mathbf Y$ consist of 6 activities: Stand, Sit, Walk, Bike, Stairs up, and Stairs Down.
 Domains $d$ consist of five smart device models: Nexus 4, Galaxy S3, Galaxy S3 Mini, LG Watch, and Samsung Galaxy Gears.
-The labels $y$ consist of 6 activities: Stand, Sit, Walk, Bike, Stairs up, and Stairs Down.